jvillanueva3651/HabitGuard/README.md

 The tools used in the development of this app were Android Studio, Github, and Google Firebase.

 #### Supporting Tools
-We utilized a number of things to aid in development; Trello, YouTube, Gemini, CoPilot, and Stack Overflow.
+We utilized several things to aid in development; Trello, YouTube, Gemini, CoPilot, and Stack Overflow.

 #### Requirements